Invicti Security Delivers Another Quarter of Outstanding Results

 - A publicly traded worldwide online payments company selected Acunetix 360 given its flexibility to integrate to other custom-built security solutions

-- One branch of the U.S. Armed Forces significantly expanded their use of Acunetix after finding it to be an important and effective in protecting mission-critical defense assets
+- One branch of the U.S. Armed Forces significantly expanded their use of Acunetix after finding it to be an important and effective tool in protecting mission-critical defense assets

 "The massive shift to the cloud over the last decade resulted in the need for Enterprises around the world to assess and manage thousands of web applications and APIs that are outside the protection of their network security investments," said Invicti President and COO Mark Ralls.
 "Netsparker and Acunetix are uniquely equipped to help enterprises secure their web application attack surface, as demonstrated by our wins in the marketplace and strong customer adoption and retention."